robertpatan/sample-app-laravel-react/README.md

+## Source code
+Back-end main business logic is in ./app/Http and ./database/seeds/DatabaseSeeder Front-end is in ./resources/react-app.
+Don't focus on this, I made it fast and messy :)

 ## Env deployment
 I used Docker to setup my env.
 The containers info is found in the `docker-compose.yml`.
 Docker Compose is included in the Docker client. https://docs.docker.com/compose/install/